AberHu/Knowledge-Distillation-Zoo/README.md

 # Knowledge-Distillation-Zoo
+***News!
+I'm going to have a major update of this repo.
+The new version will contain most of the methods in Todo list.
+Please stay tuned.***

 Pytorch implementation of various Knowledge Distillation (KD) methods.

 This repository is a simple reference, mainly focuses on basic knowledge distillation/transfer methods.
 Thus many tricks and variations, such as step-by-step training, iterative training, ensemble of teachers, ensemble of KD methods, data-free, self-distillation, online distillation etc. are not considered.
 Hope it is useful for your project or research.